SS Columbia Eagle incident: Status

 McKay and Glatkowski were held by the post-coup Cambodian government for several months after their capture.
-A United Press newspaper interview from August 1970 describes them as living under guard in "a rusting World War II landing ship moored in the Mekong River," regularly using marijuana supplied by their guards, and making statements supporting the Manson Family and violent overthrow of the United States government.
-Both claimed they were supporters of Students for a Democratic Society.
+A United Press International newspaper interview from August 1970 describes them as living under guard in "a rusting World War II landing ship moored in the Mekong River," regularly using marijuana supplied by their guards, and making statements supporting the Manson Family and violent overthrow of the United States government.
+Both claimed they supported Students for a Democratic Society.